 Terra looked at the woman’s uniform, feeling a strange sense of deja-vu.
 The woman’s sleek, pearl white armor was segmented with metal seams and decorated with glass orbs.
 A thin stripe of blue decorated the edges of each plate.
 Underneath her armor, she wore a form fitting white suit.
 Her armor, along with the sheathed sword she carried at her belt, made the woman’s overall appearance look like a futuristic rendering of an ancient knight.

 “Crash.
 I keep forgetting that,” she said after a moment.
 She looked down to a long and narrow device worn on her right forearm that covered from her wrist to nearly her elbow.
-The complex device had a convex, glowing glass orb above her wrist, like the face of a wristwatch.
-When her left hand drew near the device, a series of holographic translucent blue buttons appeared over and around the edge of the device’s glass face.
+The complex instrument had a convex, glowing glass orb above her wrist, like the face of a wristwatch.
+When her left hand drew near it, a series of holographic translucent blue buttons appeared over and around the edge of its glass face.
 She touched a button.
 “Minerva, Restore Terra Mason’s memories.”

 Forcing herself calm, Terra turned to the woman.
 “Who are you?
 What did you do to me?”